 OverviewSitting just northeast of Lake Tahoe, Relay Peak is the highest point on the Tahoe Rim Trail (TRT).
 In fact, at 10,335 feet, it is one of the highest peaks in the Lake Tahoe Basin.
 However, it is generally overshadowed by its nothern neighbor, Mount Rose.
-Because the summit is rather easy to reach and requires only hiking, it generally isn't a major goal for peakbaggers.
+Because the summit is rather easy to reach and requires only hiking mostly on a dirt road, it generally isn't a major goal for peakbaggers.
 Most routes to the summit are easy and moderate in length, except for one long approach that starts at Brockway Summit.

 Still, for anyone who visits Relay Peak, they will be greeted by excellent views for most of the way up, especially of Lake Tahoe and the surrounding peaks to the south.
 The views at the summit are even better, where many of the southwest and western Tahoe peaks can be seen.
 In addition, Castle Peak, Basin Peak, and Sierra Buttes are visible to the north.
 Even Lassen Peak is visible if you look for it.